 Identifiers, Names and Scopes

 Names in Scala identify types, values, methods, and classes which are collectively called entities.
-Names are introduced by definitions and declarations, inheritance, import clauses, or package clauses which are collectively called bindings.
+Names are introduced by local definitions, inheritance, import clauses, or package clauses which are collectively called bindings.

-- Definitions and declarations that are local, inherited, or made available by a package clause and also defined in the same compilation unit as the reference to them, have the highest precedence.
+- Definitions that are local, inherited, or made available by a package clause and also defined in the same compilation unit as the reference to them, have the highest precedence.

 - Explicit imports have the next highest precedence.